syncfusion-content/blazor-docs/blazor/pivot-table/performance-best-practices.md

 # Best practices to improve the performance of the Blazor Pivot Table

-Performance optimization is crucial when working with large datasets in the [Syncfusion&reg; Blazor Pivot Table](https://www.syncfusion.com/blazor-components).
+Performance optimization is crucial when working with large datasets in the [Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Pivot Table](https://www.syncfusion.com/blazor-components).
 This documentation provides some best practices to empower your data analysis and enhance the user experience.

 N> In Blazor, the framework takes about 0.06 milliseconds to render one component on the page.
 You can find more details at the official [documentation link](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).